Tuscarora Indian Tribe Black River

 The purpose of the Black River Refuge is to unify land management and human management into one balanced ecologically and economically sound whole utilizing the principles of the Community Land Trust, the sustainable food movement, cultural and traditional values.

-The Tuscarora Signatory Tribal Community is the culmination of over 20 years of study, sweat, and tears over the state of the North American peoples fall into conspicuous consumerism, loss of sovereignty, and growing separation from their culture, land, mental and spiritual health.
-Over this time period the principal members of the Tuscarora Signatory Tribal Community have striven to bring together diverse cultures and economic models that retain the balance between the needs of the people and the needs of the land.
+The Tuscarora Indian Tribe is the culmination of over 20 years of study, sweat, and tears over the state of the North American peoples fall into conspicuous consumerism, loss of sovereignty, and growing separation from their culture, land, mental and spiritual health.
+Over this time period the principal members of the Tuscarora Indian Tribe have striven to bring together diverse cultures and economic models that retain the balance between the needs of the people and the needs of the land.